The impact of heatwave-driven air conditioning adoption on electricity demand: A spatio-temporal case study for Germany: Results

 \section{Results}

 Our analysis of potential additional electricity demand from mobile air conditioning systems in Germany reveals several critical findings for energy system planning.

 The investigation demonstrates significant spatial and temporal variations in expected AC loads under the 35\% scenario.
-The hourly distribution analysis (Figure~\ref{fig:daily_distribution}) shows that while the median additional load across grid cells remains relatively low, substantial outliers emerge with peak values reaching 5.8 MW in individual 1km\textsuperscript{2} cells.
-These extreme loads are concentrated in densely populated metropolitan areas with high temperatures, particularly around major cities such as Karlsruhe, Braunschweig, and Frankfurt.
+The hourly distribution analysis (Figure~\ref{fig:daily_distribution}) shows that while the median additional load across grid cells remains relatively low, substantial outliers emerge with peak values reaching 5.2 MW in individual 1km\textsuperscript{2} cells.
+These extreme loads are concentrated in densely populated metropolitan areas with high temperatures, particularly around large cities such as Karlsruhe, Braunschweig, and Frankfurt.
 A critical finding is the temporal concentration of these peak loads during evening hours, creating a concerning overlap with periods of typically higher baseline electricity demand and reduced solar PV electricity generation.

 At the national level, our results indicate substantial aggregate demand impacts (Figure~\ref{fig:germany_load}).
-The expected additional German electricity load from mobile AC installations peaks at 5 PM with over 14 GW on the observed day.
-This represents a significant burden on the electricity system, particularly during afternoon peak hours when renewable generation capacity is typically lower.
-It also shows how during morning and evening hours, when most residents are at home, residential AC electricity load correlates positively with temperature.
+The expected additional German electricity load from mobile AC installations peaks at 7 PM with over 12.9 GW on the observed day.
+This represents a significant burden on the electricity system, particularly during evening peak hours when renewable generation capacity is typically lower.

 The spatial distribution analysis at peak load (Figure~\ref{fig:ac_load_hour14}) confirms that the highest additional demands are predominantly located in heavily populated urban areas, while rural and less populated regions show moderate effects.
 This heterogeneous distribution has important implications for grid planning, as transmission and distribution infrastructure in metropolitan areas may require substantial upgrades to accommodate these additional loads.